 Salmon quince branches are blooming in my home right now!
 I love the look of those outreaching branches just starting to show their flowers and little leaves.

 And that pop of salmon color makes my heart beat a little faster!

 I’ve had these branches in a bucket of water in the garage until I was ready for them to start blooming.
 But now that they are inside the warmth of the house and the light from the windows will give them the boost they need to push out even more flowers and leaves!

 The branches were so thick I could not cut them underwater so I quickly cut them with a small saw and got them immediately into the urn filled with water and a bit of cut flower preservative.
-I love Flora Life cut flower preservative.
+I love Flora Life cut flower preservatives.

 Now it’s time to make a few cuts going up the branch from the diagonal cut.
 I did not do this with mine because the branches were too thick and hard to cut with a knife.
 If you are forcing thinner branches this is a good idea to do.

 Time to arrange your branches.
 They look better in a container that lets the branches spread out.
 I used a big gray urn I found at HomeGoods.

 Now all I have to do is make sure the water gets changed every couple of days so it does not get stagnant.

 Here are more branches that can easily be forced: